Lasalle & Koch: Consolidation and sale

 Macy's sold the remaining Toledo area and Findlay stores and their Toledo warehouse to Dayton retailer Elder-Beerman in 1985.
-Elder-Beerman now operates a store at the Westgate Village Shopping Center at 3301 Secor Road in Toledo as well as in communities near Toledo including Bowling Green, Ohio, Monroe, Michigan, Adrian, Michigan, Findlay, Ohio, Sandusky, Ohio and Defiance, Ohio.
+Elder-Beerman operated a store at the Westgate Village Shopping Center at 3301 Secor Road in Toledo as well as in communities near Toledo including Woodland Mall in Bowling Green; Northtowne Mall in Defiance; Findlay Village Mall; Sandusky Mall; The Mall of Monroe and Adrian Mall.
 The Toledo North Towne Square and Woodville Mall stores have since closed, and Findlay store was relocated to the Findlay Village Mall by Elder-Beerman in the late 1980s.
-The only remaining former Lasalle's store is the Elder-Beerman at Westgate Village.
+The only remaining former Lasalle's store was the Elder-Beerman at Westgate Village, which closed in 2018 when the chain ceased operations.
+The building was demolished in 2023.

 The downtown Toledo building stood neglected and vacant for thirteen years.
 In 1996, developers converted the store to apartments and retail space.
 The building is part of the Madison Avenue Historic District.

-The downtown Sandusky store was converted into offices for Erie County, Ohio in the 1990s.
+The downtown Sandusky store operated from October 1949 until June 1982.
+It was vacant until 1993 when Erie County purchased the structure and converted it to government offices which opened in 1996.

-The current Macy's store in Toledo's Franklin Park Mall has no connection with the Lasalle's stores.
-It was opened in 1971 by the J.L.
+The Macy's store that operated in Toledo's Franklin Park Mall had no connection with the Lasalle's stores.
+It opened in 1971 as a branch of the J.L.
 Hudson Company of Detroit.
-Hudson's and Dayton's had merged in 1969, but each division kept their respective identities and divisional management.
-All Dayton-Hudson stores adopted the Marshall Field's nameplate in 2001, during which time corporate parent Dayton-Hudson had adopted the name of their former subsidiary, Target.
+Hudson's and Dayton's had merged in 1969, but each division kept its respective identity and divisional management.
+After Dayton-Hudson purchased Marshall Field's, all department stores adopted that nameplate in 2001, during which time corporate parent Dayton-Hudson had adopted the name of its former subsidiary, Target.
 The May Co. purchased Marshall Field's from Target Corp. in 2004, after some speculation that the department store business was dragging down Target's corporate profits.
-In 2005, the May Co. itself was bought by Federated.
+In 2005, The May Co. itself was bought by Federated.
 On September 9, 2006, the Franklin Park store became a Macy's, as did the rest of the Marshall Field stores.
+The Franklin Park store ceased operations in April 2025 as one of 66 stores stores nationwide the chain closed.